Emission Control Technology

 |Wire Enameling||Cellosolve Acetate|

-The air pollution control solutions that are available are normally dictated by the volume of air that is to be processed.
+Air pollution control systems for VOC abatement are typically designed around the emission constituents, concentrations, temperature and airflow volume.
 The volume of airflow, measured in cubic feet per minute, is designated as ACFM for Actual Cubic Feet per minute of ACFM where “S” stands for standard cubic feet per minute, at 70 degrees Fahrenheit, sea level and one atmosphere.

-Thermal oxidizer sizes range from 100 SCFM (160.5 Nm3/hr) up to 100,000 SCFM (160,500 Nm3/hr).
+Single system oxidizer sizes range from 100 SCFM (160.5 Nm3/hr) up to 100,000 SCFM (160,500 Nm3/hr).
+Larger capacities can be achieved by putting oxidizers in series.
 Each industry has operations that dictate the exhaust flow that must be processed.
 Table 8.4.2 shows various industries and typical airflows from their operations.

 |Soil Remediation||100-5,000 (160.5-8,025)|